Fokker-Planck equations for McKean-Vlasov SDEs driven by fractional Brownian motion: Preliminaries

 The measure $\P$ is also often called the (normalised) {\it Gaussian measure\/} on ${\cal S}'(\R)$.
 It is not difficult to prove that if $\phi\in L^2(\R)$ and we choose $\phi_k\in{\cal S}(\R)$ such that $\phi_k\to\phi$ in $L^2(\R)$, then

 and is independent of the choice of $\{\phi_k\}$.
 In particular, if we define

-then $\widetilde{B}(t,\omega)$ has a $t$-continuous version $B(t,\omega)$, which becomes a \emph{Brownian motion}, in the following sense:
+then $\widetilde{B}(t,\omega)$ has a $t$-continuous version $B(t,\omega)$, which becomes a { \emph{Brownian motion}}, in the following sense:

-By a \emph{Brownian motion} we mean a family $\{X(t,\cdot)\}_{t\in\R}$ of random variables on a probability space $(\Omega,{\cal F},\P)$ such that \begin{itemize} \item $X(0,\cdot)=0\quad\text{almost surely with respect to } \P,$ \item $\{X(t,\omega)\}_{t\geq 0,\omega \in \Omega}$ is a continuous and Gaussian stochastic process \item For all $s,t \geq 0$, $\E[X(s,\cdot) X(t,\cdot)]=\min(s,t).$ \end{itemize}
+By a \emph{Brownian motion} we mean a family $\{X(t,\cdot)\}_{t\in\R_{+}}$ of random variables on a probability space $(\Omega,{\cal F},\P)$ such that \begin{itemize} \item $X(0,\cdot)=0\quad\text{almost surely with respect to } \P,$ \item $\{X(t,\omega)\}_{t\geq 0,\omega \in \Omega}$ is a continuous and Gaussian stochastic process \item For all $s,t \geq 0$, $\E[X(s,\cdot) X(t,\cdot)]=\min(s,t).$ \end{itemize}

 It can be proved that the process $\widetilde{B}(t,\omega)$ defined above has a modification $B(t,\omega)$ which satisfies all these properties.
 This process $B(t,\omega)$ then becomes a Brownian motion.
-This is the version of Brownian motion we will use to construct the associated \emph{fractional} Brownian motion (fBm), as explained in the next subsection:.
+This is the version of Brownian motion we will use to construct the associated fBm, as explained in the next subsection.